-Despite this, there are several other serious problems with Lenin's reasoning -- ones that require resolution before questions can even be raised about the support his theses gain from what little evidence there is.
+Nevertheless, there are several serious problems with Lenin's reasoning, which require resolution before questions can even be raised about the support his theory might or might not gain from what little 'evidence' there is.

 H1: John is a man.

-Lenin clearly interpreted the "is" in H1 as an "is" of identity (and later perhaps as an "is" of class inclusion), but because it plainly is not one of identity in the vernacular, he was then able to 'derive' several counter-intuitive conclusions from the incongruity he had thus artificially introduced.39 However, instead of concluding perhaps that Hegel's "genius" had misled him -- or that this was not the only way (or even the most obvious or natural way) to interpret such simple sentences -- Lenin proceeded to weave several lengths of dialectical cloth from these few threads of woolly thought.
+Lenin clearly interpreted the "is" in H1 as an "is" of identity (and later perhaps as an "is" of class inclusion).
+But, because it plainly isn't one of identity in the vernacular, both Lenin and Hegel imagined they could 'derive' several counter-intuitive conclusions from the incongruity they had artificially introduced into such sentences in this way.39 However, instead of concluding perhaps that Hegel's "genius" had misled him -- or that this wasn't the only way (or even the most obvious, natural, or sane way) to interpret such simple sentences -- Lenin proceeded to weave several lengths of dialectical cloth from these slender threads of woolly thought.

-The fact that the "is" of H1 is not that of identity can be seen from Lenin's own use of it.
-Consider one of his sentences:
+The fact that the "is" of H1 isn't one of identity can be seen from Lenin's own use of it.
+Consider one of his more 'abstract' sentences:

 H5: "[T]he opposites (the individual is opposed to the universal) are identical."

-From this we can extract two further sentences:
+From this we can perhaps extract two embedded sentences: